Martchus/tageditor/README.md

 - minimum/maximum padding: The file is rewritten if the padding would fall below/exceed the specifed limits.
 - preferred padding: If the file needs to be rewritten the preferred padding is used.

+Default value for minimum and maximum padding is zero (in the CLI and GUI).
+This leads to the fact that the Tag Editor will almost always have to rewrite the entire file to apply changes.
+To prevent this, set at least the maximum padding to a higher value.

 However, it is also possible to force rewriting the entire file.

+The relevant CLI options are `--min-padding`, `--max-padding` and `--force-rewrite`.

 Taking advantage of padding is currently not supported when dealing with Ogg streams (it is supported when dealing with raw FLAC streams).